cooper-org/cooper/docs/source/constrained_optimization.md

 ## The Lagrangian Approach

-An approach for solving general nonconvex CMPs is to formulate their Lagrangian and find a min-max point:
+An approach for solving general nonconvex constrained optimization problems is to formulate their Lagrangian and find a min-max point:

 $$
 \xstar, \lambdastar, \mustar = \argmin{\vx \in \reals^d} \, \, \argmax{\vlambda \ge \vzero, \vmu} \, \, \mathcal{L}(\vx, \vlambda, \vmu)